bling666/hello_world/README.md

 try to use github

 Hello,everyone.I'm Li Zhichao and I'm learning to use Github.
-I an learining Python, it is different from C or C++,isn't it?
+I am learining Python, it is different from C or C++,isn't it?
 I think i will be a better man.